 Ten Unusual Greeting Customs from Around the World

 As they say, you only get once chance to make a first impression.
 Not only can you say hello in different ways, but you can also show someone a hello too.
-To prove that we’re not kidding, we’re going to take you through ten of the most interesting greetings from around the world.
+To prove that we’re not kidding, we’re going to take you through ten of the most unusual greetings from around the world.

 Eskimo Kiss – Kunik